 EPIDEMIOLOGY — Myasthenia gravis is a relatively uncommon disorder with an annual incidence of approximately 7 to 23 new cases per million [3-6].
 The prevalence is about 70 to 320 per million [3,4,6,7].
 The prevalence of the disease has been increasing since the mid-20th century [8,9].
 This is thought to be due to better recognition of the condition, aging of the population, and the longer life span of affected patients.

 Myasthenia gravis occurs at any age, but there tends to be a bimodal distribution to the age of onset with an early peak in the second and third decades (female predominance) and a late peak in the sixth to eighth decade (male predominance).
-Autoimmune juvenile myasthenia gravis accounts for approximately 10 to 15 percent of cases in North America [10,11].
+A population-based case-control study found that women in the postpartum period had an increased risk for the clinical onset of MG .
+Autoimmune juvenile myasthenia gravis accounts for approximately 10 to 15 percent of cases in North America [11,12].

 In neonates, a transient form of myasthenia, called neonatal myasthenia gravis, can occur as a result of the transplacental passage of maternal antibodies that interfere with function of the neuromuscular junction.
 Rare, nonimmune mediated forms, collectively referred to as congenital myasthenia gravis, may be the result of mutations that adversely affect neuromuscular transmission.
 Neonatal and congenital myasthenia are discussed separately.
 (See "Neuromuscular junction disorders in newborns and infants".)